mkitzan/terminus/README.md

 Must declare either search or stats as the first argument.

 	  user@host: sql search SELECT title, author, year FROM books UNION SELECT title, author, year FROM stories
+- tsv, allows user to export a query as a tsv file for use in other programs or applications.

+	  user@host: tsv -F false -T not manga -T not art book
 - help, displays general and host specific use information. 'help command_here' includes use information for that command.

       user@host: help upload